Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Method

 \subsection{On-device Implementation Details}

-As shown in Figure \ref{fig:impl_det}, a custom Android application on a watch with a Snapdragon W5 Gen 1 processor streams audio and IMU data at 32kHz and 50 Hz respectively and inputs them into the activity recognition neural network exported to ONNX and deployed using an onnxruntime session optimized for mobile ARM processors.
-Detected activities are transmitted using a REST-based interface to an edge AI box with a Dragonwing IQ9 \cite{iq9} processor.
-Specifically, the watch issues periodic HTTP PUT requests containing structured activity events.
-Raw audio captured by the Pixel Watch is streamed to the edge device through a Redis-based microservice \cite{redis}, enabling high-throughput, low-latency audio ingestion.
+All processing including the activity recognition, orchestration, language model inference and conversion between text and speech occur on an Edge AI box with a Dragonwing IQ9 \cite{iq9} processor.
+A custom Android application on a watch with a Snapdragon W5 Gen 1 processor streams audio and IMU data at 32kHz and 50 Hz respectively to the edge device through a Redis-based microservice \cite{redis}.
+Here, these time series signals are input into the activity recognition neural network exported to ONNX and deployed using an onnxruntime session.

-On the edge AI box, the user's speech is transcribed into text using Whisper‑medium \cite{whisper} and is appended to the conversation history for input to the language model.
-The language model's response, if any, is converted to speech using the MeloTTS-English \cite{melotts} model.
+The user's speech streamed from the watch is transcribed into text using Whisper‑medium \cite{whisper}.
+The assistant's response is converted to speech using the MeloTTS-English \cite{melotts} model.
 The resulting audio packets are streamed back to the smartwatch using a GStreamer-based service, enabling low‑latency spoken feedback.
-This is illustrated in Figure \ref{fig:impl_det}.
-All models on this edge device are run as dedicated microservices in Docker containers on the Neural Processing Unit by converting to the QNN format using the Qualcomm® AI Engine Direct SDK \cite{qairt-sdk}.
+All models on this edge device except activity recognition are run as dedicated microservices in Docker containers on the Neural Processing Unit by converting to the QNN format using the Qualcomm® AI Engine Direct SDK \cite{qairt-sdk}.